 South Iceland is without a doubt the most traveled part of Iceland by visitors.
 We love to write blog posts about it since it features so many of Iceland’s most famous natural wonders.
 Everybody has seen photos of the black sand beach Reynisfjara, The beautiful waterfalls Seljalandsfoss and Skógafoss, and the plane wreck in Sólheimasandur.
 But wait, there’s more!
 We´ll tell you about less known places in South Iceland as well.

-Visiting an ice cave is on the bucket list of many and Iceland is one of the best places to do so.
-You can visit […]
+Visiting an ice cave is on the bucket list of many, and Iceland is one of the best places to do so.
+There is nothing […]

 March 16, 2020